Flutter CTO Report 2024

 The first problem that Patrol solves is a situation where a Flutter integration test is being blocked by some native obstacle, e.g., a permission request dialog or a browser-based sign-in.

-dialog and browsers sign in
+Dialog and browsers sign in

 The occurrence of a browser-based login, a permission request dialog, a WebView, or any other native UI element made it impossible for the integration_test package to proceed past them.
 That's because the Flutter test framework knows only about Flutter widgets but doesn't know about the UI of the platform it's running on.